kerry96164/IEEE-802.11ah_ns-3.27/src/internet/doc/routing-overview.rst

 was learned, but with a metric of 16 (infinity).
 For a full analysis of the three techniques, see :rfc:`1058`, section 2.2.

-The examples are based on the network toplogy described in the RFC, but it does not show the effect described there.
+The example ``ripng-simple-network.cc`` is based on the network toplogy described in the RFC, but it does not show the effect described there.

 The reason are the Triggered Updates, together with the fact that when a